 Committees may form Sub-committees that will manage special programs, events or activities within the purview of the Committee.
 For example, the Communications & Membership Committee may form a Sub-committee responsible for the Society’s Website.

-The meeting agendas and post-meeting notes/action items should be submitted to the Executive Committee at least quarterly and kept on file by the Executive Director.
-One or both Co-Leaders will report progress over the past year and plans for the coming year at the Society’s Board of Directors’ Annual meeting and ensure that all accountability requirements of the Society are met.
+Chairs will report progress over the past year and plans for the coming year at the Society’s Board of Directors’ meetings and ensure that all accountability requirements of the Society are met.

-Should disputes that cannot be resolved at the Committee level arise, Committee Members may appeal to the Executive Committee (comprising the President, Vice President, Executive Director and Treasurer).
-If disputes between a Committee and the Executive Committee arise, then they will be resolved by appeal to the Board of Directors.
+Should disputes that cannot be resolved at the Committee level arise, Committee Members may appeal to the Executive Committee.